-One of the best known route planners used by couriers. $20 per month for just the app with very limited package delivery capabilities and then moving to $40 for the team plan with things like POD, fleet tracking and so on.
+One of the best-known route planners used by couriers.
+Their individual driver app is $20 per month with very basic functionality.
+Circuit for Teams starts at $100 per month with very limited package delivery capabilities and then moving to $200 to include features like POD, fleet tracking and so on.

 Locus Dispatcher is an automated route planner that uses deep machine learning to simplify the distribution of goods for delivery agents, drivers, and dispatchers.
 It is a comprehensive solution in logistics that enhances fulfillment operations & increases consistency in transport planning, with nearly no human intervention.
 Pricing from $10,000 per annum!

 They recently raised their prices to an entry point of $39 per month but this is a very complete solution and used worldwide by couriers and all manner of small businesses to power their home deliveries.